Monday, September 23, 2019

 Pollock whispered, trusting the panda's ears to pick it up.
 "I might have something to stop him, but we need a way to hold him in place for it to work."

 As CAP scanned the murky surface below, hoping for a familiar head to break the surface, a hand shot out of the wall, although it was aimed at their face rather than their heart.
 Our furry hero had been warned somehow.
-An instinct maybe, or the rustle of fabric as it passed through air, and they flung themselves backwards into the open space where there used to be a floor.
+An instinct maybe, or the rustle of fabric as it passed through air, and flung themselves backwards into the open space where there used to be a floor.

 He held a lighter in his other hand, and it was then the panda noticed a sticker on the pipe indicating it was a gas line.
 If there was still any inside, phasing a lighter in there would be bad for everyone.
-Except, presumably, the guy who could turn intangible and let the explosion pass through him.
+Except, presumably, the one who could turn intangible and let the explosion pass through him.

 "You can't buy time, but time can say bye."